1995–96 Sacramento Kings season: Off-season

-The Kings would play their best basketball by winning their first five games of the regular season.
-However, things turned ugly as a brawl occurred in a 119–95 road win over the Indiana Pacers on November 10, 1995, with a total of 16 players, eight from each team suspended.
-The team played above .500 basketball for the first half of the season, holding a 24–20 record at the All-Star break.
-However, after a 24–17 start, the Kings struggled losing eleven straight games in February, as they traded Corbin and Walt Williams to the Miami Heat in exchange for Billy Owens and Kevin Gamble.
+Regular season

-Despite their struggles, the Kings would win 9 of their final 15 games of the season, finishing in fifth place in the Pacific Division with a 39–43 record, which was the same record as the previous season, and earning the eighth seed in the Western Conference.
+With the addition of Edney and Marčiulionis, the Kings got off to a fast start by winning their first five games of the regular season.
+The team played above .500 in winning percentage with a 19–9 start to the season, and later on held a 24–20 record at the All-Star break.
+However, after holding a 24–17 record as of February 3, 1996, the Kings struggled posting an 11-game losing streak in February, falling below .500.
+At mid-season, the team traded Corbin, and Walt Williams to the Miami Heat in exchange for Billy Owens, and Kevin Gamble.
+Despite their struggles, the Kings managed to win 9 of their final 14 games of the season, finishing in fifth place in the Pacific Division with a 39–43 record, which was the same record as the previous season, and earning the eighth seed in the Western Conference.
 The team qualified for the NBA playoffs for the first time since the 1985–86 season, ending a nine-year playoff drought; it was also their second playoff appearance since relocating from Kansas City, Missouri to Sacramento in 1985.

-Mitch Richmond averaged 23.1 points and 1.5 steals per game, led the Kings with 225 three-point field goals, and was named to the All-NBA Third Team, while finishing tied in sixteenth place in Most Valuable Player voting.
-In addition, second-year forward Brian Grant averaged 14.4 points, 7.0 rebounds and 1.3 blocks per game, while Olden Polynice provided the team with 12.2 points and 9.4 rebounds per game, and Edney provided with 10.8 points and 6.1 assists per game, and was named to the NBA All-Rookie Second Team.
-Off the bench, Marčiulionis contributed 10.8 points per game, but only played 53 games due to a knee injury, and second-year forward Michael Smith averaged 5.5 points and 6.0 rebounds per game.
+Mitch Richmond averaged 23.1 points and 1.5 steals per game, led the Kings with 225 three-point field goals, and was named to the All-NBA Third Team, while second-year forward Brian Grant averaged 14.4 points, 7.0 rebounds and 1.3 blocks per game, and Olden Polynice provided the team with 12.2 points and 9.4 rebounds per game.
+In addition, Edney contributed 10.8 points and 6.1 assists per game, and was named to the NBA All-Rookie Second Team, while Owens provided with 9.9 points and 5.7 rebounds per game in 22 games after the trade.
+Off the bench, Marčiulionis contributed 10.8 points per game, but only played 53 games due to a knee injury, while second-year forward Michael Smith averaged 5.5 points and 6.0 rebounds per game, and Williamson contributed 5.6 points per game.
+Meanwhile, Lionel Simmons provided with 4.6 points and 2.7 rebounds per game, Duane Causwell averaged 3.4 points, 3.4 rebounds and 1.1 blocks per game, and Bobby Hurley contributed 3.1 points and 3.0 assists per game, but struggled shooting just .283 in field-goal percentage.

 During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Richmond was selected for the 1996 NBA All-Star Game, as a member of the Western Conference All-Star team, while Edney was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team.
+Richmond also finished tied in 16th place in Most Valuable Player voting.

-In the Western Conference First Round of the 1996 NBA playoffs, the Kings faced off against the top-seeded Seattle SuperSonics; despite winning Game 2 on the road at the KeyArena at Seattle Center, 90–81, the Kings would lose the series in four games as Richmond sprained his ankle in Game 4, in which the Kings lost at home at the ARCO Arena II, 101–87 to the SuperSonics.
-It was also their only playoff appearance with Richmond on the team.
-The SuperSonics would reach the 1996 NBA Finals, but would lose in six games to the Chicago Bulls.
+The Kings finished twelfth in the NBA in home-game attendance, with an attendance of 709,999 at the ARCO Arena II during the regular season.